Skip to main content

 prompt

-On mobile (< 768px), the event image on components/EventCard.tsx gets cropped at the top and bottom.
-The Meetup poster is roughly 1:1.
-Fix by using object-contain plus a blurred backdrop of the same image so there are no empty bars.
+On / on mobile, the event image in the upcoming events card gets cropped at the top and bottom.
+The poster is square-ish.
+Fix it so the whole image is visible without empty bars.

 Pattern 7